 Article 3.
 Program Standards

-56230.
+§ 56230.
 Full-Time EOPS Director.

 Each college receiving EOPS funds shall employ a full-time EOPS director to directly manage and/or coordinate the daily operation of the programs and services offered, and to supervise and/or coordinate the staff assigned to perform EOPS activities.
 Colleges having less than full-time EOPS director positions may continue such positions upon approval of the Chancellor.
 The Chancellor shall consider the number of students served, the size of the EOPS staff and budget, and the scope and level of services offered when approving requests for less than full-time EOPS director positions.